eve-autonomy/warning_lamp_manager/README.md

 # Warning lamp manager

 ## Overview
-This node controls warning lamps to alert nearby pedestrians and vehicles.
+This node controls warning and emergency lamps through `/dio_ros_driver` to alert pedestrians and vehicle drivers.

-This is supposed to selectively control the two types of lamps; warning lamp and emergency lamp.

 The lighting pattern is defined as follows.
 - warning lamp